dapr/docs-zh/content/zh-hans/operations/security/oauth.md

     # forceHTTPS:
     # This key is used to set HTTPS schema on redirect to your API method
     # after Dapr successfully received Access Token from Identity Provider.
     # By default, Dapr will use HTTP on this redirect.
   - name: forceHTTPS
     value: "<set to true if you invoke an API method through Dapr from https origin>"
-    # By default, Dapr will use HTTP on this redirect.
-  - name: forceHTTPS
-    value: "<set to true if you invoke an API method through Dapr from https origin>"
-    # By default, Dapr will use HTTP on this redirect.
-  - name: forceHTTPS
-    value: "<set to true if you invoke an API method through Dapr from https origin>"